-In 2017-18, Raymer's Eagles were fourth in the RMAC for rebounds per game, with 39.1, and were the league runners-up on the defensive glass.
+Also that season, Raymer's Eagles were fourth in the RMAC for rebounds per game, with 39.1, and were the league runners-up on the defensive glass.
 CSC improved statistically in nearly every defensive category as Raymer began to implement her high-energy style of play with as many as three freshmen in the starting lineup.
 The Eagles began the season with the program's first two non-conference wins since 2010, and finished with an overall record of 6-22.

 During her first season as head coach, Raymer got to work on building a roster, after a late start in the summer of 2016.
 She signed junior transfers Feddersen and Kendra Baucom prior to accepting the head position, while she was a coaching assistant as CSC.